ArpanMahatra1999/Problem-Solving-Easy-Challenges/README.md

 # Python-Easy-Challenges
-It is set of easy level python challenges from hackerrank for coding exams.
+It is set of easy level problem solving challenges from hackerrank for coding exams.

 Tools used:
 1. Execute Python Online